emdant/wasp/README.md

 The graph loading infrastructure understands the following formats (no additional flags are required):

 - `.el` plain-text edge-list with an edge per line as `node1 node2`
-- `.wel` plain-text weighted edge-list with an edge per line as `node1 node2 weight`
+- `.tsv` plain-text weighted edge-list with an edge per line as `node1 node2 weight` (used in the Konect graph repository)
 - `.gr` 9th DIMACS Implementation Challenge format
 - `.graph` Metis format (used in 10th DIMACS Implementation Challenge)
 - `.mtx` Matrix Market format